deruhat/NIvsCG-keras/README.md

 ### Majority Voting
 The code for the majority voting algorithm is in `voting.py`.
 A trained `.h5` model from `model.py` is needed in order to run the majority voting algorithm and get the test accuracy.

+### Results
+So far we're able to achieve 95% accuracy on image classification.
+We take 200 random patches from each test image using the MPS algorithm, and take the majority vote of these 200 patches to decide that test image's class.

 ## Contributers
 [Abdulellah Abualshour](https://github.com/deruhat)